lavague-ai/LaVague/docs/docs/contributing/contributing.md

 - ⬆️ When you are ready, submit your work for review by [opening a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
 - ✅ We will review & merge your code or request changes/give feedback

+??? info "QA"
     When submitting a PR, please:

     - Use a descriptive title
     - [Link](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to the issue you were working on in the PR
     - Add any relevant information to the description that you could help us review your code
     - [Rebase your branch](https://docs.github.com/en/get-started/using-git/about-git-rebase) against the latest version of `main`.
     - Check your branch passes all GitHub actions pass.

 > If you want any help or guidance on developing the feature you are working on more before submitting, reach out to us on [Discord](https://discord.gg/SDxn9KpqX9)!